tridapallil/backend-contract-control/README.md

 # DEEL BACKEND TASK

-💫 Welcome! 🎉

-This backend exercise involves building a Node.js/Express.js app that will serve a REST API.
-We imagine you should spend around 3 hours at implement this feature.
+This project was developed using the best practicies to run a simple api.
+The main objective of this project is to simulate a contractor api service, where you can pay, deposit and get some contract informations.

+## Technologies

+Thinking to use the best libs from the market, some of them was choosen, such as:

+1. Yup: to validate query params.
+2. Swagger: to documentation and to run the tests with a simple frontend User Interface.
+3. Sequelize: an ORM to deal with database.
+4. Jest: to deal with tests.
+5. ESLint: To lint the code and keep a standard.

 ## Data Models

 > **All models are defined in src/model.js**

-### Profile

-A profile can be either a `client` or a `contractor`. clients create contracts with contractors. contractor does jobs for clients and get paid.
-Each profile has a balance property.

-### Contract

-A contract between and client and a contractor.
-Contracts have 3 statuses, `new`, `in_progress`, `terminated`. contracts are considered active only when in status `in_progress`
-Contracts group jobs within them.

-### Job

-contractor get paid for jobs by clients under a certain contract.

 ## Getting Set Up

-The exercise requires [Node.js](https://nodejs.org/en/) to be installed.
-We recommend using the LTS version.
+The project requires [Node.js](https://nodejs.org/en/) to be installed.
+Is recommended to use the LTS version.

 1. Start by creating a local repository for this folder.